U.S. Alerts

 Night

-Friday Night: Mostly cloudy, with a low around 50.
-South southeast wind 10 to 15 mph.
+Friday Night: Mostly cloudy, with a low around 52.
+West wind 5 to 15 mph becoming east northeast after midnight.

 Mostly Cloudy